booleanbites/houzi-doc/_docs/houzi-builder/9_customize-search.md

   - **dropdown:** To view properties related categories and sub-categories data in the form of *Dropdown*.

+  - **full_screen:** To view properties related categories and sub-categories data in the form of *full_screen* menu.
+A new page will open, listing all the property related catagories with additional *Search Bar* to search required catagory with ease.

+  - **box:** To view properties related categories and sub-categories data in the form of *Grid View* having 3 catagories per row with their icons and titles.

     <img src="../../images/search-term-picker-pickertype-screenshot.png" alt="search-term-picker-pickertype-screenshot" title="search-term-picker-pickertype-screenshot" width=300 border= "1px solid"/>

   - If selected *Widget Type* is **string_picker**, you can select from following picker types: